Lyle24/zhibingeng/index.md

-I am a fifth-year Ph.D. student at the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the supervision of Prof. Binyong Sun.
+I am a Postdoctoral Fellow at the University of Hong Kong.
+My mentor is Prof. Xuhua He.
+I received my Ph.D. in Pure Mathematics from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, under the supervision of Prof. Binyong Sun.
 My name in Chinese : 耿智斌.
-**Address** : Academy of Mathematics and Systems Science, CAS, No. 55, Zhongguancun East Road, Haidian District, Beijing, China.
 **Email** : gengzhibin@amss.ac.cn
 Here is my [<u>CV</u>](./CV250713.pdf).